What is KubeVirt

 Summary

 KubeVirt is an interesting alternative to existing virtualization solutions.
 The focus is not just on the one-to-one replacement of existing virtualization solutions, but also on the transition of VM workload into a modern environment, which can be managed with the same tools and workflows known from the container world.
+By standardizing the operating infrastructure and the convergence of workflows and tooling, KubeVirt helps to lower operating costs and reduce the complexity of the system and product landscape.
 Free access to the open-source project and the large and growing community helps to avoid a vendor lock-in.
 Where it is needed, Red Hat and Red Hat OpenShift Virtualization can be chosen as a strong partner for enterprise customers.